 Have you or a loved one been charged with a misdemeanor or felony crime?
 If so, the Colorado Springs criminal defense attorneys at Kohn Law Firm are ready to aggressively defend your rights and help you bring your case to a successful resolution.

-At Kohn Law Firm, we believe that our clients deserve exceptional service, ethical treatment and aggressive representation.
-That’s why we are here to help you navigate the complexities of an intricate criminal justice system, minimize the negative impacts on you and your family, and ultimately help you protect your freedom and future.
+At The Kohn Law Firm, we believe that our clients deserve exceptional service, ethical treatment and aggressive representation.
+That’s why we are here to help you navigate the complexities of an intricate criminal justice system.
+More benefits include minimizing the negative impacts on you and your family, and ultimately help you protect your freedom and future.